 Mt.
 Yuelu, which means the foot of Mt.
 Hengshan (Southern Mountain), is located on the west bank of Xiangjiang River and lies in the west of Changsha City.
-Its East Gate is about 1.2 miles (2 km) from from Orange Isle.
+Its East Gate is about 2 km (1.2 miles) from from Orange Isle.
 It's a highly reputable scenic area in Hunan Province, an area that enables you to have a much clearer understanding of Changsha City once you have paid a visit to Mt.
 Yuelu.

-With Lushan being the core, the mountian is made up of other scenic areas like Juzizhoutou, Tianma, Taohualing and Shijialing and two separate sights (the Old Site of The New Citizen's Academic Association and Tuchengtou Site).
+With Lushan being the core, Mt.
+Yuelu is made up of other scenic areas like Juzizhoutou, Tianma, Taohualing and Shijialing and two separate sights: the Old Site of The New Citizen's Academic Association and Tuchengtou Site.
 The most renowned attractions on the mountain are the Yuelu Academy, the Lushan Temple and the Aiwan Pavilion, etc.

 The permanent charm of Mt.
 Yuelu remains for all to witness, as no matter what the season it appears to exude natural beauty whilst still remaining a highly valued cultural site.
 It's certainly a highlight of Changsha City.

 How to get to Mt.
 Yuelu

 Take metro line 2 or line 4 to Yingwanzhen.
 Get out from exit 1 and walk west for 5 minutes to the mountain.
 Or take Bus 106, 202, 358, 360, 407, 902, 908, 913 or Tourist Bus Line 1 to Lushan Nanlukou and walk north for 10 minutes to the entrance of the mountain.

 CNY 50 for Yuelu Academy.